South Korea · tool

 Local etiquette

-- •Tipping is not customary in South Korea.
+- •Tipping is not customary in South Korea; service charges are usually included in the bill.

-- •It's polite to use both hands when giving or receiving items, especially money or business cards.
+- •It's polite to use both hands when giving or receiving something, especially from elders.